 The people I engage with who are in-the-stream-of-now are also restful to be with.
 We are streams, not still lives.
 We each are many, not one.

 Her prints are an abstraction of the moment when human beings interact with rich inks and papers; of humans connected to place; of humans exploring/experiencing process.

-I have no preconceived image in mind.
-The process reuses and transforms the objects into images which are mysterious, full of movement, rich in color and sometimes whimsical.
-It is whatever emerges from the juxtaposition of the objects pressed into the styrofoam plate and from the color palette and tools of that day.
+She has no preconceived image in mind.
+The process transforms bits of human flotsam into images which are mysterious, full of movement and rich in color.
+The image is whatever emerges from the juxtaposition of what objects were found that day, where the objects press into the plate and what styrofoam was used for the plate.